Last updated on: 12/14/2017 1:28:04 PM PST

 Michael Novak, Director at the American Enterprise Institute, wrote in his July 12, 2002 column for the National Review Online, "The Atheist Civil-Liberty Union?":

 Alan Sears, JD, President, CEO and General Counsel of the Alliance Defense Fund, wrote in a Jan.
-25, 2006 article titled "Court Nixes ACLU's Ten Commandments Tirade," published on Crosswalk.com:
+25, 2006 article titled "Court Nixes ACLU's Ten Commandments Tirade," published on the Crosswalk website: